-Specify the character that you want to use to identify a unit of measure in advanced pricing formulas.
+Specify the character the system uses to identify a unit of measure in advanced pricing formulas.
 When you precede a unit of measure by this character, the system recognizes the entry as a unit of measure for formula pricing calculations, such as alphabetic, numeric, and mathematical functions.
-For example, the +, -, ×, and ÷ symbols are not valid in this field.
+For example, the +,,, and ÷ symbols are not valid in this field.